cooperpellaton/Lena/README.md

 ## Machine Learning and More
 Now that the intent of Lena is understood, the design of the platform can be explained.
-Following, the machine learning pipeline will be disected.
+Following, the machine learning pipeline will be dissected.

 Here is a visual representation of the following pipeline:
 ![](assets/Pipeline.png)